Email: hye-young.jo@colorado.edu

 Hi, I'm Hye-Young,

-I am a first-year PhD student at the ATLAS Institute at CU Boulder, advised by Prof. Ryo Suzuki in the Programmable Reality Lab, studying Human-Computer Interaction (HCI), smart healthcare, and human-AI collaboration.
+I am a Ph.D. student in Computer Science at the University of Colorado Boulder, advised by Prof. Ryo Suzuki in the Programmable Reality Lab at the ATLAS Institute.

 PUBLICATION